 Clinical Practice (40 credits)

-This module aims to provide the opportunity to develop practical inquiry, treatment and/or other clinic-based activities that are designed to consolidate, extend and integrate theoretical knowledge with practical skills in Ayurvedic Medicine through supervised clinical training in a real clinical environment.
+This module aims to provide the opportunity to develop practical inquiry, treatment and/or other clinic-based activities that are designed to consolidate, extend and integrate theoretical knowledge with practical skills in Western Herbal Medicine through supervised clinical training in a real clinical environment.
 You will explore and critically discuss your clinical performance and demonstrate the learning gained, as well as the development of your knowledge and skills through clinical practice.

 Negotiated Work Based Learning Project (60 credits)

 This module aims to provide the opportunity to develop projects, inquiries and/or other work-based activities that are designed to improve or inform areas of your own or others' work/practice.
 You will explore and critically discuss your work/practice and demonstrate the learning gained, as well as the development of your knowledge and skills.
 The learning will be located within your own localised and specialised work/practice.
 The themes of projects, inquiries and/or other work-based activities are negotiated and can be related to individual professional development and/or organisational development aims.

 You can apply for either the full MSc course or opt for the PGDip.
 To begin the course you must complete a satisfactory enhanced DBS check and provide suitable references.
 To use our online postgraduate application form for either route, you will need to use the following code associated with your exit award:

 MSc Professional Practice in Ayurvedic Medicine - 011B340